Missing Muncie woman found slain; ex-husband held on murder charge

 Marcia L. Curtis, 46, was a victim of homicide, according to Deputy Police Chief Melissa Criswell.

-The slain woman's' former husband, Caesar L. Curtis, 50, was arrested on a preliminary count of murder.
+The slain woman's' former husband, Caeser Lewis Curtis, 50, was arrested on a preliminary count of murder.

 Criswell early Thursday afternoon had issued a request for the public's assistance in finding Marcia Curtis, saying she had most recently been seen on the evening of Sept.
 1 in Portland before possibly returning to Muncie.